wilkieolin/ezkanji/ezphrases.md

 ### Audio samples

 Two audio samples you can listen to and practice with.
+All voice samples were synthesized using [Kokoro-Fast](https://github.com/remsky/Kokoro-FastAPI).

 ## Greetings